JanealSmi/MC_Robotics_Library/CodingC/Boolean/whileLoops.md

       return 0;
     }

-Here the bot will turn when the button connected to port 0 isn't pressed, however to get the bot out of this loop we can add an `if` statment to `break;` the loop:
+Here the bot will turn when the button connected to port 0 isn't pressed, however to get the bot out of this loop/ to stop we can add an `if` statment to `break;` the loop:

     #include <stdio.h>
 	  #include <kipr/wombat.h>